arun1969/images/README.md

 # Fairwaves XTRX FPGA images, pre-compiled binaries, and software documentation
+# Bandwidth Filter, IQ and DC Calibration function Enhancment for SRSRAN.

 This repository hosts FPGA images and pre-compiled binaries for XTRX.